 Meet the Kentucky Derby horses running in the 2025 race

-The Kentucky Derby will start the 2025 competition for horse racing's Triple Crown on Saturday with a field of 19 horses set to race in the annual Run for the Roses.
+The Kentucky Derby will start the 2025 competition for horse racing's Triple Crown today with a field of 19 horses set to race in the annual Run for the Roses.

 Journalism, who won three straight graded-stakes races, was picked as the morning-line favorite by Mike Battaglia, the oddsmaker at the home of the Derby, Churchill Downs Racetrack in Louisville, Kentucky.